 The CEG provides seed money for pilot projects focused on the study of gene-environment interactions (GxE).
 Made possible by NIEHS center award P30 ES006096, CEG pilot funding supports new initiatives in basic and population research, attracts investigators to research in environmental health sciences, and enables recipients to use CEG core facilities (e.g., genomics, proteomics, etc.) with a matching subsidy that would otherwise be unavailable to them.
 The program has seen an average 12 to 1 return on investment as recipients parlay their preliminary findings into larger externally funded studies.

-To obtain the RFA and instructions in Word format click here.
+and instructions in PDF format click here.
+For Word format, click here.
+Next RFA release: anticipated November 2021.
 Successful applicants engaged in Human Subjects Studies (HSS) or non-exempt studies using existing human data \ human specimens will be required to complete an ASSIST questionnaire and provide current IRB approval before any pilot award monies can be released for the project.

 Awards are offered in 6 categories:

 - Innovator Awards: For existing EHS scientists who wish to develop research in a new direction, using a new technology/concept, or establishing new collaborations

 - New-to-EHS Awards: For investigators at any level who are venturing into EHS research but have no prior experience in this field.
 Applicants must identify at least one established EHS researcher as a co-investigator.

 - Affinity Group Awards for multiple investigators from different disciplines submitting a highly integrated and novel transdisciplinary application.